egch/azure-AI-900-preparation/exam-preparation/doubts.md

 Q. What are the two types of Azure AI service resources?
 A. Multi-service and single-service

+Q. What does a single layer of pixel values in an image represent?
+A. Grayscale image

+Q. Which machine learning model architecture is commonly used in computer vision for image classification?
+A. Convolutional Neural Networks (CNNs)

+Q. What is the purpose of Azure AI Vision's Read API?
+A. Extract machine-readable text from images, PDFs, and TIFF files

+Q. Which of the following techniques is used to determine the most commonly used words in a document?
+A. Frequency analysis

+Q. What is an utterance in conversational language understanding?
+A. An example of something a user might say that the application must interpret

 ## Various
 - Difference between Azure AI Speech & Azure AI Language